 Efficient and clean?
 Before vs. after

-Website redesign is an involved process which, like the Shakespearean play, consists of five acts: metrics collection, designing, coding, testing and metrics comparison.
-We have already covered designing and testing, now to discuss metrics, because they give an indication of the problems redesign work needs to hone in on at the first and the relative success of the work at the last.
+Website redesign is an involved process which generally consists of five parts: metrics collection, designing, coding, testing and metrics comparison.
+We have already covered designing and testing, now to discuss metrics as they give an indication of the elements of redesign work to hone in on initially and the relative success of the work at the last.

 After the analysis the developer team can figure out which possible changes would be the most applicable here, estimate the timeframe and cost and try predicting the new, higher, better levels when the work is done.

 These projections are to be compared to the metrics after the fact; this is a more objective assessment than whether the team and the owner like or dislike the new look and functions, because they are not part of the target audience.
-Totals of desirable metrics going up are an obvious vindication of the changes as far as potential buyers, readers or viewers are concerned.
+Desirable metrics going up are the proof of the changes, as far as potential buyers, readers or viewers are concerned.